 Discussion

-The objective of this article was to propose an integrative framework to better understand the factors that can influence MSMEs' implementation of sustainability tools.
+The objective of this article was to propose an integrative framework to better understand the factors that can influence MSMEs’ implementation of sustainability tools.
 The integration of several concepts into a single model has provided a more accurate picture of causal relationships in this area.
 This study has three main contributions to the literature.
-First, the proposed model tested many little studied causal relationships.
-In particular, it provides a better understanding of the relationship between sustainability awareness and the integration of sustainable development management and communication tools in MSMEs.
-This link had received little attention from researchers (e.g. Cantele & Zardini, 2020; Halila, 2007).
-This study confirms the findings of Casselles and Lewis (2011) that there is a weak direct relationship between the awareness and actions of owner/managers in SMEs.
+First, the proposed model tested many little-studied causal relationships.
+In particular, this model provides a better understanding of the relationship between sustainability awareness and the integration of sustainable development management and communication tools in MSMEs.
+The link between the integration of sustainable development management and the implementation of communication tools has received little attention from researchers (e.g. Cantele & Zardini, 2020; Halila, 2007).
+This study confirms the findings of Casselles and Lewis (2011): that there is a weak direct relationship between the awareness and actions of owner/managers in SMEs.
 However, awareness-raising does have an indirect impact on the implementation of management and communication tools for sustainable development.
-Secondly, this study is the first, to our knowledge, to have tested the mediating role of stakeholder consultation on the integration of management and communication tools, in general, and SMEs and micro enterprises, in particular.
+As well, this study is the first, to our knowledge, to have tested the mediating role of stakeholder consultation on the integration of management and communication tools, in general, and SMEs and micro enterprises, in particular.
 The lack of empirical studies on causal links had been identified as an important area of research (Cantele & Zardini, 2020; Guenther et al., 2016).
-Third, this study contributes to the literature on stakeholder theory (Freeman, 1984) and highlights the pivotal role of stakeholder consultation in the implementation of sustainable tools.
+Finally, this study contributes to the literature on stakeholder theory (Freeman, 1984) and highlights the pivotal role of stakeholder consultation in the implementation of sustainable tools.
 This relationship could be explained in particular by the positive impact of the consultation on the knowledge and awareness of managers.
 Such a process could reduce the risks and complexity of developing a vision that integrates sustainable development into the company's strategy (e.g. Johnnson & Schaltegger, 2016).
 The intermediary role of stakeholder consultation between the SME and its environment, in particular to develop new initiatives, has been little studied in the literature mobilizing stakeholder theory (Boiral et al., 2019; Hörisch et al., 2014).

 This study also has important managerial implications.
 In particular, it demonstrates the importance of awareness and training activities to ensure that managers and owners understand sustainable development.
-In this context, it will be essential for public authorities and business associations to develop sensitization tools adapted to the reality of MSMEs in order to promote the adoption of management tools in the field of sustainable development in these companies.
+In this context, it will be essential for public authorities and business associations to develop sensitization tools adapted to the reality of MSMEs, in order to promote the adoption of management tools in the field of sustainable development.
 In addition, it would be relevant to propose several models for consulting stakeholders in order to promote their integration into decision-making processes.
 These processes could promote the implementation of management practices and tools in the field of sustainable development.